spacefall/mailReceipt/readme.md

   - GET: Gets info about a tracking entry.
   - DELETE: Deletes a tracking entry.
 - '/track/{id}/pixel'
-  - GET: Returns a 1x1 pixel image that will be used to track when the email is opened.
+  - GET: Returns a 1x1 pixel image that will be used to track when the email is opened, also sends an email notification.
 - '/track/{id}/url/{url}'
-  - GET: Redirects to the url provided and records that the link has been opened.
+  - GET: Redirects to the url provided and records that the link has been opened, also sends an email notification.

 A full list and description of the endpoints can be found in the swagger file or [here](https://mailReceipt.5822.it).